problemsolvingfoundation/problemsolvingmindset/Qualities of a Problem Solver.md

 #  Qualities of a Problem Solver

 ## Purpose
-Every person wants to achieve something that gives them a reason for living.
-A "purpose" gives the motivation to endure all kinds of problems in one's path.
+In a world full of distractions, a person needs a pursuit, a vocation that would keep them focused on something that gives them a sense of meaning in life.
+The person who has determined a life purpose attains a mindset that interprets obstacles in their life as problems to be solved for their purpose in life.
+Occupying oneself with a meaningful purpose will provide the necessary motivation for overcoming all problems despite difficult circumstances.

 ## Continuous Improvement
-If a person wants to achieve life's purpose, they need to continuously solve problems.
-With their purpose, they can improve themselves and their work every single day.
+A person working towards a life's purpose will find oneself solving problems in small steps every single day.
+With this, the problem solver always know there is room for improvement and innovation for oneself or one's work.

 ## Independence
-An individual can only solve problems towards their own purpose only when they have overcome the obstacles society presents.
+An individual can solve problems towards their own purpose only when they have overcome the obstacles the world presents.
+If a person doesn't liberate oneself from unnecessary interactions and dependencies with the outside world, they would themselves distracted away from their efforts towards a life purpose.
+A confidence in one's own worth and abilities keeps an individual firm against judgemental and negative reactions of others.

 ## Resilience
 Never giving up, overcoming all obstacles and turning them into opportunities enables a problem solver to realize their life's purpose.
-It's indeed those who never give up achieve what they desire in life and tackle all challenges, unexpected or expected.
+Those who have shaped the past have always been those who have never given up.
+The future will similarly be created by those that withstand and overcome difficulties where others would have forsaken all hopes.

 ## Synergy
 How creative and skilfull an individual may be, they should be aware of the fact that any collaboration will amplify their efficiency.
 People working under a shared vision will produce results that are greater than sum of their parts (emergence).